tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 	.. image:: images/gettingstarted/InitilizationWindow.png

 #.
-Set the root path of the tool, it is automatically detected (or manually press the `Detect Root` button).
+Set the root path of the tool, it is automatically detected (or manually press the `Detect Root` button if you changed the root of the tool prefab path).

 #.
-Click the create and init button (if you want to change the tool prefab root path you will need to do 2 previous steps again).
+Click the `Create & init MapCreator` button (if you want to change the tool prefab root path you will need to do 2 previous steps again).

 #.
 Select tile 1x1 size to customize tile size of the tool.